-Every five years, PBH conducts the State of the Plate research in partnership with The NPD Group utilizing their National Eating Trends® (NET®) database.

-The NPD Group's NET provides a complete picture what consumers eat and drink to help critical stakeholders understand critical trends in behavior, attitudes, and usage.
-NET also provides a complete view of consumption habits by capturing the who, what, where, when, why, and how for all foods and beverages and all situations - both in and away from home.
+The Produce for Better Health Foundation (PBH) commissions The NPD Group to complete the PBH State of the Plate: America's Fruit & Vegetable Consumption Trends research utilizing their National Eating Trends® (NET®) database, which provides a complete view of consumption habits by capturing the who, what, where, when, why, and how for all foods and beverages and all situations - both in and away from home.
+This in-depth analysis of fruit and vegetable consumption trends is conducted every 5 years.